grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 GET /runtime_config
 ```

-This endpoint displays the [runtime configuration]({{< relref "../configure/about-runtime-configuration.md" >}}) currently applied to Grafana Mimir, in YAML format, including default values.
+This endpoint displays the [runtime configuration]({{< relref "../configure/about-runtime-configuration.md" >}}) currently applied to Grafana Fire, in YAML format, including default values.
-The endpoint is only available if Grafana Mimir is configured with the `-runtime-config.file` option.
+The endpoint is only available if Grafana Fire is configured with the `-runtime-config.file` option.

 #### Different modes